gitlabhq/gitlab-runner/docs/development/README.md

 If you want to build the Docker images, run `make build_current_docker`, which will:

-- build `gitlab-runner-helper` and create a helper Docker image from it;
+1. Build `gitlab-runner-helper` and create a helper Docker image from it.
-- compile Runner for `linux/amd64`;
+1. Compile Runner for `linux/amd64`.
-- build a DEB package for Runner (our official images are basing on Alpine and Ubuntu;
-we need DEB for the Ubuntu image build);
+1. Build a DEB package for Runner.
+The official Runner images are based on Alpine and Ubuntu, and the Ubuntu image build uses the DEB package.
-- build the Alpine and Ubuntu versions of the `gitlab/gitlab-runner` image.
+1. Build the Alpine and Ubuntu versions of the `gitlab/gitlab-runner` image.

 ## 6. Run test suite locally